 Laupus Library borrowers need to provide a form of identification in order to check out materials.
 ECU faculty, staff, and students should use their ECU 1 Card.
-Borrowers who are not affiliated with ECU (AHEC affiliates, Vidant Health employees, Pitt Community College students or staff, Beaufort Community College students or staff) will receive a library card after visiting our service desk and registering for a library account.
+Borrowers who are not affiliated with ECU (AHEC affiliates, Vidant Health employees, affiliated community college students or staff) will receive a library card after visiting our service desk and registering for a library account.

 Visit our Access Services department for more information on our borrowing policies.

 An Eastern AHEC borrower falls into at least one of the following categories:

 Note: Any individual currently employed by a healthcare organization outside of the 23-county EAHEC region is strongly urged to borrow from their local AHEC library.
 Requests for permission to borrow from non-EAHEC healthcare organization employees should be directed to the EAHEC librarian at 252-744-2066.

 Students, faculty, and staff at any of the 16 UNC System schools